Getting error code 229 on your Lennox® furnace?

-It’s important to allow a pro like one from Gordon's Service Experts in Oklahoma City handle repairing or replacing this part.
+It’s important to allow a professional like one from Gordon's Service Experts in Oklahoma City handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be fully happy with our furnace repair in Oklahoma City.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

 Your low pressure switch may not be working right if your furnace inducer motor switches on in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.

 Your system will demonstrate something’s not right with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.